x30unlimited/postpromoter/README.md

-# Postpromoter (Promobot version)
+# Promobot (Postpromoter fork)

 ## Note

-This is a fork of postpromoter but it does not modify any of the original features.
+This is a fork of postpromoter but so dfar it does not modify any of the original features.

 ## Additional Features